 The money will be deposited directly into your bank account.
 You will be sent a letter by email explaining how the claim was paid.

-Benefits are paid according to the option selected, either at 100% or 70% of the tariff*.
+Benefits are paid according to the option selected, either at 100% or 70% of the Standard Rate*.
 Annual sublimits may apply (refer Schedule of Benefits).
-Paws 100 and Paws 70 have an excess of R230** and there is no excess deductible for Routine and Wellness Care claims.
+Paws 100 and Paws 70 have an excess of R230 or 16.5 % of applicable benefit** and there is no excess deductible for Routine and Dental Care claims.

 **A R330 excess will apply for pets under the age of 13 months at time of treatment.